Consultation: Land Set Aside for Nature

 On each of these maps, the areas marked in yellow represent land that could be set aside for nature.
 Setting aside for nature could entail a range of things, for example planting fruit trees or reducing mowing to allow wildflowers to grow.

 Each potential location has also been given a reference number.
-If you want to provide feedback on any of these areas, please quote this reference number in your response to help us to understand your comment.
+The consultation is now closed but if you want to provide additional feedback on any of these areas, quote this reference number in your email to help us to understand your comment.

 It may also be helpful to use the campus map to aid your responses, e.g for the name of buildings relevant to your comments.

-This consultation will run from the 9 November to 28 December.
+This consultation ran from the 9 November to 28 December and is now closed.

 If you have any queries, contact email@example.com.